aliehteshami7/chess_backend/README.md

 ## Create Cloud Codes

-Go to cloud dir and run above code.
+Go to cloud dir and run the below code.

 ```
 yarn